About

 The Codex has been written and developed exclusviely by myself, Kyle King.
 I have synthesized wisdom from philosophical knowledge, psychological knowledge, physiological knowledge, personal experience, peer discussion, and the general trajectory of my life as a whole.
 I'm not claiming to know all the answers, but I have been writing extensive philosophical accounts for years.
 The Codex is simply the most organized and professional of those attempts.

 If you would like to learn more about the Codex, I suggest looking further into the Context division and the Worldview division.
-If that is not sufficient, I am considering setting up some sort of communication with myself if you would like to converse with me directly.
+If that is not sufficient, you can leave comments on any individual entry that I can respond to.
+If that is still not sufficient, I am considering setting up some sort of communication with myself if you would like to converse with me directly.